ashmckenzie/melb-devops-march-2012/slides/all.md

 # Switching to Ubuntu 10.04 #

-* Canonical provided community Ubuntu AMI's<br/>(we where home grown CentOS)
+* Canonical provided community Ubuntu AMIs<br/>(we where using home grown CentOS AMIs)
 * Upstart out-of-the-box
-* Suits our software requirements better
+* Suits our software requirements more accurately
 * Remain consistent going forward